Coloring Drawings of Graphs: Introduction

 \begin{conjecture}[Tutte's $3$-Flow-Conjecture, Conjecture~1.1.8 in \cite{flows}] Every $4$-edge-connected graph admits a nowhere-zero $3$-flow. \end{conjecture}

-To see this, suppose Conjecture~\ref{main} holds true, and let $G$ be a given $4$-edge-connected graph.
+\bothV{ To see this, suppose Conjecture~\ref{main} holds true, and let $G$ be a given $4$-edge-connected graph.
 By Theorem~\ref{4conn}, $G$ is facially $3$-colorable.
 Since $G$ is $4$-edge-connected, so is each of its subcontractions.
 Since each $K_{3,n}^+$ has a vertex of degree $3$, this means that $G$ has no subcontraction isomorphic to a $K_{3,n}^+$ with $n \ge 4$.
-Hence, Conjecture~\ref{main} yields that $G$ is $3$-flowable, as claimed in Tutte's conjecture.
+Hence, Conjecture~\ref{main} yields that $G$ is $3$-flowable, as claimed in Tutte's conjecture.} {\begin{claim} If Conjecture~\ref{main} holds true, then also Conjecture~\ref{tutte} holds true. \end{claim}

+\begin{proof} Suppose Conjecture~\ref{main} holds true, and let $G$ be any given $4$-edge-connected graph.
+By Corollary~\ref{4conn}, $G$ is universally cell $3$-colorable.
+Since $G$ is $4$-edge-connected, so is each of its subcontractions.
+Since each $K_{3,n-3}^+, n \ge 7$ has a vertex of degree $3$, this means that $G$ has no subcontraction isomorphic to a $K_{3,n-3}^+$ with $n \ge 7$.
+Hence, Conjecture~\ref{main} yields that $G$ is $3$-flowable, as claimed in Tutte's conjecture. \end{proof} }